 What credit score is needed to buy a house?

-In the UK, there is no set minimum credit score you need in order to buy a house.
+In the UK, there's no set minimum credit score you need in order to buy a house.
 However, if you’re buying a house with a mortgage, your credit score must be high enough for lenders to be willing to offer you a mortgage.

 The exact score you’ll need varies from lender to lender, as their approaches to risk can vary, so some will require higher scores than others.